Welcome to Class One!

 Expressive Arts and Design

-This term's topic is Frozen!
-We are also thinking about special times in RE.
+This term's topic is New Life.
+We are also thinking about our senses in RE.

-We are starting the term thinking about who we are thankful to and writing letters and then continue with the Power of Reading texts including 'Blue Penguin'.
+We are starting our time back together as a class preparing for Mothering Sunday and writing letters and cards to thank our mums.
+We then continue with the Power of Reading text 'What the Ladybird Heard'.
 The Power of Reading sequences of work reveal small parts of the stories as we learn so please don't be tempted to read ahead!
 We love a surprise!

 Science WC 4 January